How to unlock a user account in Linux

 Number of days of warning before password expires : 7

-The important line here is Account expires.
-A past date means the account is still disabled even if the password itself becomes usable again.
+If Account expires shows a past date, the account is still disabled even if the password itself becomes usable again.

 4. Unlock the stored password so password authentication can work again.